richardtguy/ibeacon/README.md

 ###class hue.HueController(*bridge, rules, daylight_sensor, presence_sensor=None*)
 The HueController class controls light settings based on a set of rules.  `bridge` and `daylight_sensor` objects must be passed as arguments when the HueController instance is created.
 Optionally a `presence_sensor` object may be passed to make the bridge aware of whether or not anyone is home.

 The bridge should be a `hue.HueBridge` object connected to an actual Hue bridge.
-Implementation details of the daylight and presence sensors are unimportant, but the `daylight\_sensor` should expose a `daylight()` method that returns True during hours of daylight and False at night.
-Similarly, the `presence\_sensor` object should expose a `query()` method returning True if the house is occupied, False if not.
+Implementation details of the daylight and presence sensors are unimportant, but both should expose a `query()` method that returns True during hours of daylight and False at night for the daylight sensor and True if the house is occupied, False if not for the presence sensor.

 A single method is implemented as interface to the HueController.
 Call the `loop_once()` method periodically to implement any rules for which the trigger time has been passed since the last call to `loop_once()`.
 The class handles conversion between trigger times specified in local (UK) time and system time.